 The TCGA breast cancer analysis consisted of 802 samples with exomes, copy number variants, RPPA protein quantification, and DNA methylation, mRNA, and microRNA arrays with 97 whole genomes sequenced.
 Four main molecular classes were identified to subtype the samples, despite considerable heterogeneity between samples.
 Recurrent mutations across more than 10% of samples were identified in TP53, PIK3CA, and GATA.
 TCGA further suggests subtypes by HER2 and EGFR protein levels.
 In a further analysis of 817 breast cancer samples including 127 invasive lobular breast and 88 mixed type samples , 3 molecular subtypes of lobular breast cancer were identified.
-Lobular breast cancer was also characterised by recurrent mutations in CDH1, PTEN, TBX2, and FOXA1/
+Lobular breast cancer was also characterised by recurrent mutations in CDH1, PTEN, TBX2, and FOXA1.

 TCGA reported results of colon and rectal cancers in a combined analysis of 267 samples , finding no genomic distinction between colorectal cancers.
 Apart from 16% of hypermutated colorectal cancers, the remaining samples were very similar at the molecular level with 24 significantly recurrently mutated genes identified.
 These include the expected APC, TP53, SMAD4, PIK3CA, and KRAS genes.
 Additionally, novel recurrent mutations were identified in ARID1A, SOX9, and FAM123 along with recurrent copy number alterations in ERBB2 and IFG2.
 Thus the molecular findings of colon and rectal tumours can be applicable across colorectal cancers, including the known characteristics of microsatellite instability (MSI) and CpG island methylator phenotype (CIMP) found in some colorectal tumours.